ilante/Algorithms_and_Data_Structures_69443/ADS_study_Q&A.md

 All leafs of the complete binary tree on the other hand must have the exact same distance to the root.
 Thus the tree is completely symmetric.
 </details>

-A heap is almost a complete binary tree, except for the last level.
-The last level may be partial but has to be filled from left to right.

 <details>
 <summary>
 What is the difference between a full binary tree and a heap?</summary>